S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 In any case, consider setting an early evaluation date to review progress and outcomes, and to develop next steps.

-Of course, it’s sometimes necessary to develop a comprehensive proposal from the start but whenever possible, aim to break it down into iterative steps, so you can learn fast and evolve your agreement based on what you learn.
+Of course, it's sometimes necessary to develop a comprehensive proposal from the start but whenever possible, aim to break it down into iterative steps, so you can learn fast and evolve your agreement based on what you learn.

 **Tuners, note:** When writing down the proposal, aim to keep your explanation clear and concise.
 Describe it in a way that maximizes the potential that others will understand it without needing further explanation.